Content Reviewed by:

 After your deposition and DME, we may explore alternative means of resolving your case.
 This may include arbitration, mediation, or a number of other creative processes.

-The Courts love to push alternative resolution.
+The Courts love to push parties to alternative resolution.
 We will talk about this when the time comes.
 I just want to tell you to expect it.

 Trial Preparation